 Often Congress is unable to finish its appropriations work before the next fiscal year begins in October.
 When that happens, the legislature usually passes continuing resolutions, which maintain the current fiscal year’s spending levels until new appropriations are made.
 Sometimes several appropriations bills are rolled into one "omnibus" bill.

 Throughout this process, IMLS works with the congressional appropriations committees and others to increase understanding of the agency’s programs and operational needs.

-When both the House and Senate have voted to pass identical versions of an appropriations bill, the bill is sent to the President and becomes law when he signs it.
-As with all bills, the President has the option to veto.
-But unlike other bills, appropriations measures must eventually be enacted—or continuing resolutions must be passed—in order for the government’s discretionary programs to continue.
+When both the House and Senate have voted to pass identical versions of an appropriations bill, it is then sent to the President to be signed into law.
+As with most legislation, the President has the option to veto.
+But unlike other bills, appropriations measures must eventually be enacted or continuing resolutions must be passed to avert the interruption of government services and programs.